olivierlacan/olivierlacan.com/_posts/2016-09-27-concurrency-in-ruby-3-with-guilds.md

 ## Usage Example

-Koichi Sasada gave a few succinct examples during his talk of how Guilds could work.
+During his talk, Koichi Sasada gave a few succinct examples of how Guilds could work.
 I'd like to reproduce the simplest one that applies Guilds to computing Fibonacci in parallel.
-The example below is slightly modified in order to be more clear.
+The example below has been modified slightly for clarity.

 ```ruby
 def fibonacci(n)